 Jamila Smith-Loud (2015) is a doctoral candidate in the Department of Government and Politics at the University of Maryland, College Park.
 Her research interests focus on intersections between law, power, identity and cultural change, particularly in relation to outsider groups’ struggles for rights.
 Her dissertation explores institutional dialogue, power structures and legal consciousness of African Americans in the early twentieth century.

-Eduardo Ramírez Catarí (2012-2013) is researching the delivery of development programming and accountability instruments in Indonesia.
+Eduardo Ramírez Catarí (2012-2013) researches the delivery of development programming and accountability instruments in Indonesia.
 Currently a doctoral candidate in Anthropology at the Australian National University, he holds law degrees from New York University, the National University of Singapore, and Universidad Católica Andrés Bello.

 Negar Razavi (2015-2016) is a doctoral candidate in Anthropology at the University of Pennsylvania.
 She studies issues of state power, political subjectivity, expert knowledge production, national security, human rights, and gender.
 Her dissertation looks at how policy experts based in think tanks and research organizations in Washington D.C. contribute to the shaping of U.S. security policies towards the Middle East.

 Amanda J. Reinke (2014-2015) received her PhD from the University of Tennessee’s Department of Anthropology and Program on Disasters, Displacement, and Human Rights.
 Her interests include militarization, peacebuilding, human rights, gender, and political economy.
 She is currently an assistant professor of anthropology at Georgia College.

 Stacy Topouzova (2013) is pursuing her DPhil in Law at University of Oxford.
 She is conducting research on immigration law, specifically the implementation of a Statutory Instrument concerning labor restrictions against Bulgarians and Romanians in the United Kingdom.